zlg0124/Rolling-bearing-fault-diagnosis/README.md

 ````

 ## 2. Model
-I have currently updated only the CNN network architecture (refer to `CNN.py`).
-I will be regularly updating the repository with subsequent architectures, so please stay tuned.
-Future updates will include **Graph Neural Networks (GCN)**, **Hypergraph Neural Networks (HGCN)**, and guidance on integrating **KAN**.
-Stay tuned for those additions.
 * Application of Attention in CNN: [CNN_attention](./md/CNN_attention.md)
 * Transformer Applications in Fault Diagnosis: [Transformer](./md/Transformer.md)
 * GCN Applications in Fault Diagnosis: [GCN](./md/GCN.md)